tylerchg/Personal-Project/README.md

 ```

 Running a few queries to assess the dataset:
-- How many samples (rows/observations) and columns are in our dataset?
+- How many samples (rows/observations) and columns are in the dataset?
-- Are there any duplicates and if so, how many?
+- Are there any duplicates?
 - What are the data types?
-- Is there any missing values and so, how many?
+- Is there any missing values?
 - What are the unique values and what is the count?

-## Cleaning Column Labels
+## Data Wrangling

 Creating a time based index of periods consisting of the year and quarter and changing '1959Q1' to a date '1959-01-01'.